Specialists in the Architectural History of New York City

 Sam Hightower

-Sam Hightower has over ten years’ experience working in various capacities at the Office for Metropolitan History.
+Sam Hightower has over ten years of experience working in various capacities at the Office for Metropolitan History.
 Despite a brief foray into studying chemical engineering while obtaining their B.S. at Columbia University, they found they couldn’t stay away from libraries and worked as a bibliographic assistant at Butler Library’s circulation desk for all four years of their undergraduate studies.
-They began as a research assistant for Christopher Gray’s “Streetscapes” column in the New York Times in early 2014, before being brought into the document recovery side of the business later that year.
-They had the privilege of receiving three years of mentorship about how to research New York City buildings from one of the most knowledgeable minds in the field.
+They began as a research assistant for Christopher Gray’s “Streetscapes” column in the New York Times in early 2014 before joining the document recovery side of the business later that year.
+They had the privilege of receiving three years of mentorship about researching New York City buildings from one of the most knowledgeable minds in the field.
 Since Christopher’s passing in 2017, Sam has managed the document recovery business, restructured and expanded the New Building permit search database, and digitized and made available online over one thousand photographs from the office’s private collection.
+You can find their writing at their Substack, Metropolitan Miscellanies.

 Christopher Gray